braxtonhall/braxtonhall.github.io/md/playlists/read-tlgdnajdhw3d/README.md

 notes: replace Sonique with Cascada?

+> this month I read countless TwitLongers
+> detailing the misconduct of men
+> in communities close to mine
+>
+> men who passed
+> as community leaders
+> as allies
+> as "good"
+>
+> "you are good"
+>
+> "I really do hate all men
+> except you"
+>
+> "you would make a great lesbian"
+>
+> men like me
+>
+> I feel heavy

+text written 2020 august 1

 ## track list

 1. "Sorry Bro (I Love You) - Himera Remix" by Dorian Electra; Himera